-82. The normal starting position for costs of an adjudication is set out in section 36(1) and section 46(4) of the Act is that each party bear their own costs in relation to an adjudication.

-83. The Act at section 36(2) gives Adjudicators discretion to award costs:

-"...if an appointed adjudicator is satisfied a party to a payment dispute incurred costs of the adjudication because of frivolous or vexatious conduct on the part of, or unfounded submissions by, another party, the adjudicator may decide that the other party must pay some or all of those costs...".

-- 84. I have not found either the Application or the Response without merit and I do not consider either the Applicant's conduct in bringing the Application or the Respondent's conduct in Response to have been frivolous or vexatious or its submissions so unfounded as to merit an adverse costs order. - 85.
-The test for determining whether a proceeding is vexatious is set out by Roden J in Attorney General v Wentworth (1988) 14 NSWLR 481 at 491 where:

-"1.
-Proceedings are vexatious if they are instituted with the intention of annoying or embarrassing the person against whom they are brought.

-2. They are vexatious if they are brought for collateral purposes, and not for the purpose of having the court adjudicate on the issues to which they give rise.

-3. They are also properly to be regarded as vexatious if, irrespective of the motive of the litigant, they are so obviously untenable or manifestly groundless as to be utterly hopeless."
+- 83. The normal starting position for costs of an adjudication is set out in section 36(1) and section 46(4) of the Act is that each party bear their own costs in relation to an adjudication. - 84.
+The Act at section 36(2) gives Adjudicators discretion to award costs: - "...if an appointed adjudicator is satisfied a party to a payment dispute incurred costs of the adjudication because of frivolous or vexatious conduct on the part of, or unfounded submissions by, another party, the adjudicator may decide that the other party must pay some or all of those costs...". - 85.
+I have not found either the Application or the Response without merit and I do not consider either the Applicant's conduct in bringing the Application or the Respondent's conduct in Response to have been frivolous or vexatious or its submissions so unfounded as to merit an adverse costs order. - 86.
+The test for determining whether a proceeding is vexatious is set out by Roden J in Attorney General v Wentworth (1988) 14 NSWLR 481 at 491 where: - "1.
+Proceedings are vexatious if they are instituted with the intention of annoying or embarrassing the person against whom they are brought. - 2.
+They are vexatious if they are brought for collateral purposes, and not for the purpose of having the court adjudicate on the issues to which they give rise. - 3.
+They are also properly to be regarded as vexatious if, irrespective of the motive of the litigant, they are so obviously untenable or manifestly groundless as to be utterly hopeless."

-- 86. I have not found either the Applicant or the Respondent to have made any unfounded submissions or caused additional costs due to vexatious or frivolous conduct and I am not persuaded that either party has acted in a way that requires me to apply the provisions of s.36(2) of the Act. - 87.
-I make no decision under s.36(2) of the Act. - 88.
-I determine that the parties bear their own legal costs under s.36(1) of the Act and the parties pay the cost of the adjudication of the dispute in equal shares under s.46(4) of the Act.
+- 87. I have not found either the Applicant or the Respondent to have made any unfounded submissions or caused additional costs due to vexatious or frivolous conduct and I am not persuaded that either party has acted in a way that requires me to apply the provisions of s.36(2) of the Act. - 88.
+I therefore make no decision under s.36(2) of the Act. - 89.
+The Respondent has, however caused the Applicant unnecessary additional costs in relation to the adjudication of the dispute under s.36(1) of the Act. - 90.
+The Respondent's in its further submissions confirmed that: - "....While the Superintendent issued a notice of Practical Completion dated the 14 June 2023 (but Practical Completion taken to have been completed on 2 June 2023) [the same date as the Respondent's payment and one day before serving the Response].....the Contractor is yet to make a final claim for the Superintendent to assess...." - 91.
+It is clear from this statement that the Respondent was fully aware of the requirements of payment of a certified claim under the terms of the Contract and that at the point of Practical Completion the defects liability under the Contract commenced whereby the Superintendent then commenced the rectification process of all defects under the Contract. - 92.
+It is also clear that the Respondent knew that certified progress payment claims were payment on account only under the Contract and that the Applicant had yet to submit a final payment claim under clause 37.4 of the Contract for the Superintendent's assessment and "all other claims" under the Contract. - 93.
+In so doing the Respondent has caused the Applicant unnecessary additional cost in the Adjudication, particularly given that the Respondent knew that Practical Completion was to have been on 2 June 2023 yet continued in the Adjudication.

+94. I determine that the Respondent pay the entire costs of the Adjudication under s.46(4) of the Act.